saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    They could also consider using [Azure Site Recovery](https://docs.microsoft.com/azure/site-recovery/site-recovery-overview) (ASR) to replicate their on-premises VMs into Azure VMs, but is not the recommended approach, as it is designed specifically for business continuity and disaster recovery.
 It could be used, however, to manage replication for on-premises VMs into Azure.

-   > Note: The Azure Migrate: Server Migration tool uses some back-end Site Recovery functionality for performing lift-and-shift migrations of some on-premises machines.
+   > **Note**: The Azure Migrate: Server Migration tool uses some back-end Site Recovery functionality for performing lift-and-shift migrations of some on-premises machines.

 2. What would you recommend for addressing the latency issues experienced by gamers from other regions of the world?